lsst-ts/observatory-ops-docs/Observing-Interface-Setup/dds-interface.rst

 In the case that a CSC has trouble starting due to DDS failures.
 Check the status of the ospl daemon using the following procedure.

 #.
-Setup the appropriate environment variables, as is shown in `Setup and Start DDS Daemon`_.
+Setup the appropriate :ref:`environment variables <Observing-Interface-Setup-DDS-Daemon-in-Nublado>`.

 #.
 Check that the daemon is running: